-8.3 Running Vorpal using a Queuing System
+8.3 Running Vorpal on a Cluster using a Queuing System

 Running Vorpal with MPI either directly or with Parallel Queuing Systems requires use of different shell scripts to enable invocation of the Vorpal executable, as outlined below.
 In this section we discuss Linux queuing systems.
-For running Vorpal through Windows HPC Cluster Pack see Windows HPC Cluster.
+For running Vorpal through Windows HPC Cluster Pack see user-guide-running-vorpal-with-winHPC.